maziesmith/Office-Cafeteria-Management/README.md

 # Office-Cafeteria-Management
 This is a POC for cafeteria management system for any corporate office.
 Contains the following components:

-1. Customer App for placing the orders
+1. Customer App for placing the orders - Android
-2. Staff App for managing the orders
+2. Staff App for managing the orders - Desktop
-3. Server app for mediating the communication between user app and staff app.
+3. Server app for mediating the communication between user app and staff app - Java

 The features of the system are: